coollabsio/documentation-coolify/docs/downgrade.md

 For example, you can downgrade to `4.0.0-beta.333` or any previous version.

 ::: info 📌 Info
   Double-check the version number you are specifying to ensure you are downgrading to the correct version.
-You can check the Coolify [release notes](https://github.com/coollabsio/coolify/releases) for version details.
+You can check the Coolify [release notes ↗](https://github.com/coollabsio/coolify/releases) for version details.
 :::